phronmophobic/clong/README.md

 ## Rationale

 Writing wrappers for c libraries is tedious and error prone.
-The goal of clong is to streamline the process of creating wrapper for c libraries.
+The goal of clong is to streamline the process of creating wrappers for c libraries.
 It is a non-goal to make the process 100% automatic.
 However, it should be possible to do 80-90% of the work and provide tools that are useful for building higher level APIs.

 ## Usage